Amalfi door in pantographed MDF covered in Polymer. Peninsula with tilted top: optimal solution for a design kitchen but in small spaces.

 Modular kitchens in polymer: versatility and flexibility for all spaces

-The modular kitchens feature the possibility of having the maximum freedom of composition of the various independent modules without compromising according to your personal space requirements and aesthetic taste.
+The feature of modular kitchens is the possibility of having the maximum freedom of composition of the various independent modules without compromising according to one's personal space requirements and aesthetic taste.

 Choosing a modular kitchen means making the most of your space in the kitchen by following your personality and your lifestyle.

-Before buying a kitchen it is necessary to consider some important precautions, in fact, based on the available space, it will be necessary to take into account factors such as the structure, the appliances, the hob and sink and the wall units.
+Before buying a kitchen it is necessary to consider some important precautions, according to the available space it will be necessary to take into account factors such as the structure, the appliances, the hob and sink and the wall units.

 So the whole set must first be designed in a targeted and accurate way to avoid unpleasant surprises afterwards with further waste of money.

-As mentioned, one of the greatest strengths of modular kitchens is the great versatility with which it is possible, through the choice of the various functional modules, to compose your own kitchen furnishing it according to your aesthetic tastes.
+As mentioned, one of the greatest strengths of modular kitchens is the great versatility with which it is possible, through the choice of the various functional modules, to compose one's own kitchen furnishing it according to one's aesthetic tastes.